ralfebert/swiftui-garden/Animations/Animating value changes.md

 <a href="https://github.com/ralfebert/swiftui-garden/edit/main/Animations/Animating%20value%20changes.md"><em>edit ✏️</em></a>

-When a value changes that a View depends on, there are three different approaches to animate the change:
+For visual changes that are triggered by a changing value in a View, there are three different approaches to animate the change:

 a) Wrap the value change in a `withAnimation {}` block: